-It is necessary for us to patient with others, to love them deeply, and to be guided by the Spirit in order to lead them.
+In order to lead others, it is necessary for us to be patient with others, to love them deeply, and to be guided by the Spirit.
 We are commanded to exercise this kind of patience and love towards all of our family members, not just to those who are presently following the gospel plan (the household of faith).
 Love is not just the method that ought to be employed in order to influence others; it is the only way we can influence others.

 IMPERFECTION BLESSES US

 It is an ironic gospel truth that the perfect condition for this mortal existence is imperfection.